What is Virtual Classroom Proctoring?

 - For Live Online courses, there are attendance and participation requirements (including completing all required makeup time, if necessary).

-- For OnDemand or Online courses, the full course must be completed.
+- For Online Component, Correspondence Course with Video Review, OnDemand or Online courses, the full course must be completed.

 How do I schedule my proctoring session with Kaplan Real Estate Education?

-After completing your course, please call Customer Support at 800.314.5262 to schedule a proctoring session in Kaplan's virtual classroom for a date and time that works for you, but is also within your course's access period.
+After completing your course, please refer to the course-completion instructions for information on how to schedule a proctoring session in Kaplan's virtual classroom for a date and time that works for you, but is also within your course's access period.
 Your access period can be found within the Learning Management System (LMS) under each course on your home page.
+Students who enroll in a Virtual Classroom Proctoring session prior to completing will have that session cancelled and will need to re-enroll in a session once the course is complete.

 Upon scheduling the session, students will receive an order confirmation email and a second email with access instructions.
 Students will also receive class confirmation/reminder emails closer to their scheduled proctored date.
 Exams will be proctored in our virtual classroom, which students access via the LMS.

-Live Online students will receive an exam password from their instructor at the end of their course.
+Live Online students will receive an exam password from their instructor at the end of their course (this does not apply to Texas students).
 This password must be used to access the exam.
 This password must be entered in the presence of the proctor each time the exam is attempted.

 What happens on my virtually proctored exam day?